MarkWuNLP/TACNTN/README.md

 # TACNTN

+This is our source code of AAAI2017 submitted paper.
-The author is refining the code, and make parameter easy to set
+The author is refining the code, and make parameters easy to set.